mbucchia/VirtualDesktop-OpenXR/README.md

 - Applications hosted in a secure app container will fail to start: the Pimax SDK does not seem to support RPC in this configuration.

 If you are having issues, please visit the [Issues page](https://github.com/mbucchia/Pimax-OpenXR/issues) to look at existing support requests or to file a new one.

+## Contributors

+Special thanks to the following individuals for their contributions:

+- Vladimir Dranyonkov